storacha/specs/w3-filecoin.md

 [Storefront] users MAY want to check status of the deals for their content.
 Deals change over time as they get renewed.
 Therefore, the [Storefront] MAY invoke [`deal/info`] capability to gather information about an aggregate.
 The [Storefront] SHOULD be able to look up an aggregate from received inclusion proofs and use them to look up deal status information.

-The [Dealer] MAY also use a [Deal Tracker] to poll for status of the the aggregates to obtain proof that deals have made it onto a chain and to issue [`aggregate/accept`] receipts when they do.
+The [Dealer] MAY also use a [Deal Tracker] to poll for status of the aggregates to obtain proof that deals have made it onto a chain and to issue [`aggregate/accept`] receipts when they do.

 ![dealer tracker flow](./w3-filecoin/deal-tracker.svg)